 So it was with Isaiah.
 Woe is me, he cried out, realizing that he was a man of unclean lips.
 But then one of the angels took a live coal from the altar.
+(You can see it right over there, in the front stained glass window along the Peachtree Road wall!)
 One of the angels took a piece of divine light from the altar of light.
 One of the angels took this illumination, this coal of fire, and touched Isaiah's lips with it.